 Children start learning the skills they need to become successful readers right away from birth.
 August County Library is excited to offer two early literacy reading initiatives to help support your family as you follow the path to becoming readers.

-The Augusta County Library is challenging parents to read 1,000 books to their children before they reach kindergarten.
-This program is open to all children, birth to age five.
-Just visit any Augusta County Library to register and receive your first reading log.
+With the endorsement of Augusta County Schools, Augusta County Library is challenging parents to read 1,000 books to their children before they enter kindergarten.
+This program is open to all children, ages birth to five.

 Rubber Ducky Reading Club

 Join the club!
 Our award-winning Rubber Ducky Club has become an annual event at the Augusta County Library.
 Open to children ages birth to five years old, this club is designed to promote early literacy.